 AAP relies on its employees to continuously drive its businesses forward.
-With diverse opportunities in journalism, administration, IT development and engineering, finance, sales, marketing, customer service and across many more fields, AAP is always on the look-out for talent.
+With wide-ranging opportunities in journalism, administration, IT development and engineering, finance, sales, marketing, customer service and across many more fields, AAP is always on the look-out for talent.

-AAP has a range of newsroom roles, from the trainee positions of News Interns and Cadets, to reporters, photographers, videographers, curators and production journalists charged with the delivery of fast-breaking news, around the clock.
+AAP has a range of newsroom roles, from the trainee positions of News Interns and Cadets, to reporters, photographers, videographers, curators and production journalists charged, with the delivery of fast-breaking news, around the clock.

 News Interns – Click for more information